CRUSTDE-ContainerizedRustDevEnv/CRUSTDE_Containerized_Rust_DevEnv/README.md

  ![logo](https://raw.githubusercontent.com/CRUSTDE-ContainerizedRustDevEnv/CRUSTDE_Containerized_Rust_DevEnv/main/images/crustde_250x250.png)
  CRUSTDE-ContainerizedRustDevEnv is a "GitHub organization" that groups [multiple repositories](https://github.com/orgs/CRUSTDE-ContainerizedRustDevEnv/repositories?q=sort%3Aname-asc) together.

+Hashtags: #rustlang #tutorial
+My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

 ## Install and config Windows and programs needed for Rust development

 Often we must reinstall windows from scratch to solve some unsolvable problems.